ccoupe/hubitat/README-Octoprint.md

 a large font so I can read it from a few feet away.
 You can use longer names and regret the time to it takes to redo it my way.

+You could modify the code in the driver and any plugin configurations that need it.
+It's a pretty simple fix, but things would break for me so I'm not going to do it.

 ## Octoprint Plugins
 ### MQTT
 ### PSU Control